prashanthrajagopal/esxi/README.md

 A simple gem written to solve only once purpose - Interact with ESXI

-THIS IS NOT FULLY FUNCTIONAL YET.
-DO NOT TRY TO IMPLEMENT IT

 ## Installation

 Add this line to your application's Gemfile: